-Has your team gone fully remote in 2020?
-So have we — and in this post, we’re sharing the top challenges (and solutions) we’ve found.
+Did your team go fully remote in 2020?
+So did 9 Clouds — and in this post, we’re sharing the top challenges (and solutions) we’ve found.

 At 9 Clouds, we generally agree we can be more productive when working outside of the office due to fewer distractions from our teammates or restaurant lunches.

 Our team has been enjoying the flexibility of working from home for more than a decade, and we know a thing or two about making remote work work.